-Figure 6 provides an overview of commonly available basemap options.
+Table 4 provides an overview of commonly available basemap options.
 The competitive analysis identified four basemap layers commonly available in water level visualization tools: satellite or aerial images (n=24), street maps (n=19), a map-image hybrid that includes labels and some vector features (n=8), and a topographic map or other terrain representation (n=18).
 Twenty (n=20) of the tools provide more than one basemap option, while seven (n=7) of the tools provide all four basemap options.
 While provision of multiple different basemap options supports a wider array of map use tasks and allows users to set their preference, such provision also requires that the symbolization of the overlay features works across various basemaps.
-Twenty-one (n=21) of the tools include basemaps that are multiscale, providing additional detail as the user zooms.
-Finally, all of the included basemaps are much more detailed on the land side of the coastline compared to the water side, again a concern given the possibility of a declining water level in the Great Lakes.
-While Esri does provide a bathymetric tiling service, the current level of detail in the Great Lakes is not sufficient for most adaptive management use case scenarios.
-However, it is possible to serve custom tiles using open source rendering services like TileMill (https://www.mapbox.com/tilemill/), meaning that the basemap for the water side of the coast can be generated in-house and updated as better bathymetric information becomes available over time.
+All of the included basemaps are much more detailed on the land side of the coastline compared to the water side, again a concern given the possibility of a declining water level in the Great Lakes.